restic/restic/doc/020_installation.rst

 RHEL & CentOS
 =============

-Restic can be installed via copr repository, for RHEL7/CentOS you can try the following:
+For RHEL7/CentOS, you can try installing restic via the Copr repository:

 .. code-block:: console